Being in hospital when your child has cancer

 More and more hospitals now have specially designed wards or units for teenagers with cancer.
 Organisations such as Teenage and Young Adults with Cancer (TYAC) and the Teenage Cancer Trust (TCT) work to improve cancer services for teenagers.
 Teenagers can meet people of their own age which, along with the surroundings and experienced staff, can help them get the support they need.

-Many different hospital staff will be involved in your child’s care:
+Many different hospital staff will be involved in your child’s care.
+At first meeting all all the staff may seem overwhelming.

 They are doctors who treat children with cancer.
 They are specialists in planning and giving cancer treatments such as chemotherapy and radiotherapy.